opensafely-core/research-action/README.md

 It is written as a "[composite run steps][1]" action.

-## Tests

-Github actions are very difficult to test locally.
-The approach we use it to make Github our test runner, effectively doing integration tests.

-So, to test, you need to push your changes to github.
-The tests themselves are written as Github action jobs that run this action against a set of test scenarios.

 ## Usage

 You can invoke this action from a Github workflow file (e.g.